chenbinkg/dtis-pipeline/docs/source-control-practices.md

 * one of the simplest ones is called `feature branches`.
 In this strategy we have:
 	* one `main` branch.
 It's used for integration.
 The `main` branch should always be in a working state (e.g. passing all the tests).
 	* multiple feature branches.
 Feature branches are created from the `main` branch, and developers use feature branches to add their new changes to the repository
+	* the feature branches should be short-living.
+It is less complicated to maintain.